 You may get a tattoo on your stretch marks.
 However, whether you need to do it or not depends on several factors.

-1. The Type Of Scars
+1. The Type Of Stretch Marks

-2. Are The Scars Healed Properly?
+2. Are The Stretch Marks Healed Properly?

 Stretch marks that are new and reddish are a sign that your body is working to heal them.
-Newly-formed stretch marks are sensitive and it is challenging to work on them.
+Newly-formed stretch marks are sensitive, and it is challenging to work on them.
 Going for a tattoo may cause further damage to the skin.

 It is tough to work on raised stretch marks.
 New stretch marks often appear raised from the skin surface.
 In that case, you should let your marks heal and settle down before going for a tattoo.

 4. The Color Of Your Stretch Marks

 What is the color of your stretch marks?
 Do they appear reddish or purple or pinkish?
 Or are they white?
 As discussed, it is not advisable to get a tattoo on fresh (or red) stretch marks.
 Old and white stretch marks are much lighter.
 They also are much easier to be worked on by a tattoo artist.

 5. The Size Of Your Stretch Marks

 This is a crucial factor in determining whether a tattoo can adequately cover your stretch marks or not.
 If the stretch marks are wide and long, the tattoo may not cover it properly.